PROUD IEA MEMBER

 The IPI is part of an $80 million nationwide State Policy Network (SPN) that works to rig the system against working families by pushing for privatizing public schools, blocking expanded access to health care, lowering taxes for corporations and the very wealthy and undermining workers’ rights and unions.
 SPN and many of its affiliates are members of the controversial American Legislative Exchange Council (ALEC), where corporate lobbyists and special interest group representatives vote as equals with state lawmakers behind closed doors on “model” legislation that in many cases ends up benefiting the corporations’ bottom line.

 IPI and its affiliates are not required to disclose their donors and almost none of the groups publish a list of funders.
-But, Gov. Bruce Rauner has been a major one, donating $625,000 between 2009 and 2013.
+But, former Gov. Bruce Rauner has been a major one, donating $625,000 between 2009 and 2013.
 SPN and its affiliates are not required to disclose their donors, and almost none of the groups publish a list of funders.
 Tax documents and other available records reveal that SPN is funded by large corporations, right-wing foundations, and wealthy conservative ideologues such as the Koch brothers, the family of U.S. Secretary of Education Betsy DeVos and the Walton family of Walmart.

 This is another so-called think tank that is really just another arm of the State Policy Network’s rightwing propaganda network.
 You may have received an email from the Mackinac Center at your school email address the day after the Supreme Court ruled in the Janus case.